RJPearson94/terraform-provider-twilio/docs/resources/serverless_build.md

 - `function_versions` - List of `function_version` blocks as documented below.
 - `dependencies` - Map of dependencies to be included in the build
 - `status` - The current status of the build job
-- `date_created` - The date that the build was created
+- `date_created` - The date in RFC3339 format that the build was created
-- `date_updated` - The date that the build was updated
+- `date_updated` - The date in RFC3339 format that the build was updated
 - `url` - The url of the build

 ---